Price: $749 (starting at $599)

 I can't remember reviewing a product with so few shortcomings.
 The Air 4 has a sleek design, a good 10.9-inch display, long battery life and epic performance for the price.
 Yes, I wish it had Face ID and a headphone jack, but those are easily overcome with Touch ID and Bluetooth headphones.
 Perhaps the biggest problem with the Air has nothing to do with the tablet itself, but rather, that the best accessories are sold separately and at an exorbitant price.

 - iPad vs iPad Air vs iPad Pro vs iPad mini: iPad Buying Guide

 - MacBook with Apple Silicon: Release date, rumors, specs, and what we want

 If you can stretch your budget, the iPad Air gets you worthwhile upgrades over the iPad without omitting too many features found on the iPad Pro.
-As such, the new iPad Air is the easiest tablet to recommend in Apple's lineup, and arguably the best tablet on the market.
+As such, the new iPad Air is the easiest tablet to recommend in Apple's lineup, and arguably one of the best tablets and best kids tablets on the market.

 iPad Air price and storage options

 Slotting between the iPad ($329) and iPad Pro ($799), the iPad Air starts at $599 with 64GB of storage.
 Upgrading to 256GB of storage raises the price to $749.
 An extra $130 on top of the Wi-Fi-only price gets you LTE support for mobile connectivity.